 Accomplishing these goals required ms to balance complex technical issues such as soil conditions and wastewater treatment options with usability and aesthetic considerations.

 The improvements have made the site almost unrecognizable in comparison to the previous conditions.
-The final project scope consisted of the following items:

 For all of these improvements, ms provided design services, environmental permitting and regulatory compliance, construction plans and specifications, bidding assistance, construction contract administration, and construction inspection.